 This second stanza also begins with a question.
 She asks these “indifferent” women if they truly believe that the sorrows of the world do not “concern you in your little homes?”
 She is challenging their belief system, and how they allow themselves to ignore the rest of existence that is not as well off as they are.
 She states that they feel this way because they believe themselves to be,

 As well, she continues on, for the growth of love in the world until everyone is touched by it.
 These are fundamental rights, things the speaker believes everyone should concern themselves with and that these women are necessarily in the wrong for not caring about others.

-The next stanza the speaker begins by talking about duty, what one is required to do as a human being living in the world.
+In the next stanza of To the Indifferent Women the speaker begins by talking about duty, what one is required to do as a human being living in the world.
 These duties are basic and fundamental.
 One must promote progress in the world as well as in

 …righteousness, in wisdom, in truth and love;